BaileyLiu41/Predictive-Modelling/README.md

 ## Logistic Classification for Time-Series Incident Prediction

+TLDR: Given a window of recent price returns, can we predict whether a spike is coming in the next few days?
+This project frames that as a binary classification problem and solves it with logistic regression.
+I iterate through three versions: a simple baseline, one with proper validation and hyperparameter tuning, and a final version with added features (rolling mean, volatility, momentum).
+Each version improves on the last.
+The framework is intentionally general, and you can easily swap out price data for CPU usage or API latency and the same approach applies.

 ## 1. Problem Statement

 The goal of this project is to predict whether an incident will occur within the next H time steps, based on the previous W steps of a time series.